Stuart Bailey

 Stuart Bailey graduated from the University of Reading in 1994, from the Werkplaats Typografie in 2000 – and co-founded the ongoing journal Dot Dot Dot in the same year.
 His work circumscribes various aspects of graphic design, writing and editing, most consistently in the form of publications made in close collaboration with artists.
 Since 2002 he has worked with Will Holder under the compound name Will Stuart on a broader range of projects, including theatre and performance.
 Since 2006 he has worked together with David Reinfurt as Dexter Sinister, also the name of their basement space on New York’s Lower East Side which operates as a ‘just-in-time workshop and occasional bookstore’.

 Otto Friedrich Bollnow (1903–91) gained a doctorate in physics with Max Born before studying philosophy with (especially) Georg Misch and Martin Heidegger, finishing his ‘Habilitation’ at Göttingen in 1931.
-He found it difficult to find a university teaching position, achieving this only in 1938.
-Then in the war years he was in the German army.
+In the years that followed, he found it difficult to gain a permanent teaching position, achieving this only in 1938.
+During the war, Bollnow served in the German army.
 In 1946 he began to teach at the University of Mainz, and in 1953 started as a professor of philosophy and pedagogy at the University of Tübingen, where he stayed for the rest of his life.
-As a writer he was prolific: his bibliography runs to 38 books and about 300 articles: almost none of which have been translated into English.
-Bollnow’s work can be placed within and between the fields of existentialism and phenomenology.
-His book of 1963, Human space, is situated there too.
-For more about him, see here.

 Christopher Burke is a typographer, typeface designer, and a writer on modern typographic history.
 After graduating in Typography & Graphic Communication from the University of Reading he worked at Monotype Typography in the UK.
 Leaving Monotype, he undertook research at Reading for a PhD on Paul Renner, which he completed in 1995.
 This provided the basis for his book Paul Renner.
 From 1996 to 2001 he taught at the University of Reading, where he planned and conceived the MA in typeface design.
 His Celeste and Parable typefaces are available from FontShop, and Pragma from Neufville Digital.
 His book on Jan Tschichold, Active literature, was published in 2007.
 For more, go to Hibernia Type.